 CCG is calling on its Brooklyn neighbors to contribute to its legal fund.
 You can make a donation online here.
 You can also donate by check payable to:

 Carroll Gardens Neighborhood AssociationAll checks are tax deductible.

 The March 15 hearing was adjourned at the request of the city's Corporation Counsel.

 The TRO remains in place. (link)

-CCG sees the lawsuit as the best way to shine a light on the city's plans for 165 west 9th Street and the illegal, unsafe conditions underlying the proposal by DHS and its profiteering friends.
+CCG sees the lawsuit as the best way to shine a light on the city's plans for 165 west 9th Street and what it calls the illegal, unsafe conditions underlying the proposal by DHS and its profiteering friends.

 During the adjournment, CCG will continue raising money to pay its legal fees.
-To help keep the case alive, donate to the CCB legal fund.
+To help keep the case alive, you can donate to the CCB legal fund.

 Click here to donate.

-CCG reports it has received concerned emails about construction taking place at 165 west 9th St. Lapes has apparently gotten a work permit from the DOB to begin renovating the building to accommodate a "non profit with sleeping accommodations."
-In other words, Lapes and DHS are going forward during the adjournment.
+CCG reports receiving concerned emails about construction going on at 165 west 9th St. Lapes has apparently gotten a work permit from the DOB to begin renovating the building to accommodate a "non profit with sleeping accommodations."
+So the group believes that Lapes and DHS are going forward during the adjournment.